yashindibhagya/task_list_insurance-company/README.md

 4. Complete Tasks: Mark tasks as completed once done.

 ## Future Enhancements
--Integration with the company’s backend for real-time task updates.
+- Integration with the company’s backend for real-time task updates.
--Push notifications for new task assignments.
+- Push notifications for new task assignments.
--Enhanced analytics for accessors and management.
+- Enhanced analytics for accessors and management.